Installation of NetBSD 7 on the Raspberry Pi 2

 # wsconsctl -k -w encoding=de

-To make the changes permanent, edit /etc/wscons.conf
+To make the changes permanent, edit /etc/wscons.conf and

 add: